0-mostafa-rezaee-0/FORTRAN_Tutorial/0. Archive/Fortran Framework.md

 ```

 ### 12. Close the opened files and terminate the program:
-At first glance, it seems that keeping the files opened at the beginning of the program does not cause a problem, but experience has shown that to prevent problems caused by the interference of the program in repeated executions, it is better to close the files at the end of the work.
+Upon initial observation, one might think that leaving files open at the start of a program doesn't lead to any issues.
+However, past experiences indicate that in order to avoid complications arising from the program's interference during subsequent runs, it is advisable to close the files upon completion of the task.

 ```
 !******************************************************************************************